aae-stats/aae.pop.inference/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" /><img src="man/figures/README-unnamed-chunk-2-2.png" width="100%" /><img src="man/figures/README-unnamed-chunk-2-3.png" width="100%" />

+## Example: estimating vital rates

-The `define()` function also provides a helper to set up simulations when inference is required for vital rates parameters only (the elements of the population dynamics matrix).
+The `define()` function provides a helper to set up simulations when inference is required for vital rates parameters only (the elements of the population dynamics matrix).
 This function can be used to flexibly perform inference on any or all elements in the vital rates matrix with fixed or variable priors.

 ``` r
 # define inference model for the transition and reproduction elements